top of page

 Fenwick immediately began to make preparation to emigrate and take possession of his lands in West Jersey and provide inducements to those who would join him.
 Land was offered at £5 per 100 acres, owners of 1,000 to 10,000 acres were to be proprietors or freeholders.
 However, settlers were mainly Quakers of modest means, generally merchants or craftsman.
 Farms were generally of medium size from 50 to 300 acres.

-The settlers set sail from London on the Griffin, under Robert Griffin, in September 1665.
+The settlers set sail from London on the Griffin, under Robert Griffin, in September 1675.
 Arriving in Delaware Bay, they sailed about 50 miles up the Delaware River from Cape May, to the mouth of Assamhockin Creek.
-Following the stream for about three miles, they arrived at a point near an abandoned Swedish settlement on 5 October 1675.
+Following the stream for about three miles, they arrived at a point near an abandoned Swedish settlement in October 1675.
 Thinking the site a suitable location to settle, Fenwick named it New Salem, from the word Shalom meaning peace.

 Finnish log house built between 1638 and 1643.jpg